sakaki91/Sakaki-AC-Linux-Guide/README.md

 Once a window pops up, click on `install` and then select the wine-mono-XX-X-X-x86.msi file that was downloaded.
 > [!NOTE]
-> It is common for the game or content manager to produce some errors when installing dependencies or when trying to open them, but know that this is part of it, and does not prevent the game from running!
+> It is common for the game or Content Manager to produce some errors when installing dependencies or when trying to open them, but know that this is part of it, and does not prevent the game from running!
 <br><br>
 ## Native

 > [!WARNING]
-> The script was written in Ruby and depends 100% on it, the code is open to anyone who wants to see and explore the possibilities, the script will basically automate the installation of dependencies and the like, it has user data input, being possible to insert the prefix when the script asks for it, it has been tested several times (LMDE)
+> The script was written in Shell-Script (SH/Bash) and depends 100% on it, the code is open to anyone who wants to see and explore the possibilities, the script will basically automate the installation of dependencies and the like, it has user data input, being possible to insert the prefix when the script asks for it, it has been tested several times

 `$ git clone https://github.com/vitorserveja/Sakaki-AC-Linux-Guide/`<br>
 `$ cd Sakaki-AC-Linux-Guide/`<br>
+`$ sh generic-run.sh`<br>
+and to install the Content Manager:
-`$ ruby install.rb`<br>
+`$ sh modding.sh`

 <p>
 I recommend that you delete the current prefix if you are using the script, so that a clean installation can be done.